 Multiple resources regarding Title IX and the College's Sexual Misconduct Policy are included on the College's Title IX web page at www.meredith.edu/title-ix.

 This site includes information about on-campus and off-campus resources for those impacted by sexual violence and additional info about confidential resources on campus.
 Links to the College's Sexual Misconduct Policy, effective bystander strategies, how to report to the Title IX Coordinators or through an anonymous report form are included on the site.
 Also included are the most recent versions of the handouts that are available for students and employees and the PowerPoint presentation that was presented at the faculty/staff update session.

-Posters were created and posted on campus in August 2015 that outlined Title IX confidential resources at Meredith and how one could report complaints of sexual violence at Meredith.
+Posters are updated and posted on campus each August that outlined Title IX confidential resources at Meredith and how one could report complaints of sexual violence at Meredith.
 The poster included contact information for the Title IX Coordinators, Counseling Center, Campus Chaplain, Health Services, and Campus Police.
 The poster also included the web site for the Title IX resource page at Meredith College.

 An advisory committee was created in August 2015 to advise the Title IX Coordinators about comprehensive training and awareness campaigns for campus community members related to Title IX/sexual violence prevention and response.
-The committee will generate additional ideas for raising awareness on campus.
+The committee meets regularly and generate ideas for raising awareness on campus.

 Campus community members are invited to attend the statewide conference each December sponsored by the Chrysalis Network and focused on the topic of ending campus sexual violence.
-A number of faculty and staff attended the December 2014 conference, held at Meredith College, and will be attending the December 2015 conference to be held at a college in Raleigh.
+A number of faculty and staff attended the December 2018 conference, held at North Carolina State University and will be attending the December 2019 conference held at the same location.